jamespang626/Excel_Project-Data-Analytics/README.md

 - Business Analyst
 - Finance Analyst

-The goal of this repository is to show my progress in Excel, data analysis, and dashboard creation.
+This repository is intended to show my progress in Excel, data analysis, dashboard creation, and business-style reporting.